Skip to content

 • Token Secret - shown once when the token is created

-If a profile with the same name exists, its credentials are updated.
+If a profile with the same name already exists, its credentials are updated.

 switch